 Implants also help to maintain the bone which is usually absorbed when a tooth is lost.

 At Bamford Dental Practice we are very fortunate to have the skill and expertise of Professor Julian Yates to place the implants in your mouth.

 Please telephone the practice if you are interested in implants and an implant consultation can be made.
-These consultations are free of charge to registered patients.
 If you are not registered at our practice but are interested in implants, please phone the practice to book an initial examination with one of our dentists and then appropriate arrangements can be made following this.

 During your initial consult with Julian he will explain what treatment options are available for you and decide whether implants are appropriate for you by assessing if you have enough bone to support a dental implant.
 Sometimes it is possible to add bone before or at the time of placing the implant if you have lost bone in a specific area.
 You will always receive a written treatment plan explaining your options and estimated treatment costs.
 Typically a single implant will cost from £2,250.

 We are proud to have been providing dental implants at Bamford now for approximately 10 years and we have many very satisfied patients.

 A dental implant is a titanium metal rod which is placed into the jawbone.
 It is used to support one or more false teeth.
 In practice, both the false teeth and their supporting rod are known as ‘implants’.